 It’s also important…

-With his family, the Dogo Argentino will always be a loyal and faithful companion that will enjoy being in close proximity to those he will want to protect at all times.
-And as an intelligent breed, these guys will have an “uncanny” ability to differentiate “unwelcome” strangers from “unfamiliar” guests, which is exactly what you want in a good guard dog!
+To point out that these guys are natural hunters, which is why it’s probably not a good idea to introduce a full-grown Dogo Argentino into a home with other dogs and cats unless, of course, you know that they were raised with other dogs and cats from an early age.
+That said, with his family, the Dogo Argentino will always be a loyal and faithful companion who will enjoy being near those he will want to protect at all times.
+And as an intelligent breed, these guys will have an “uncanny” ability to differentiate “unwelcome” strangers from “unfamiliar” guests, which is precisely what you want in a good guard dog!

-Approximately 10% of dogs in this breed are deaf in either one or both ears.
-And while this “pigment-related deafness” isn’t unique in the Dogo Argentino dog breed, it is still something that you’ll want to be aware of when deciding which Dogo Argentino breeder you want to work with.
+The Dogo Argentino isn’t prone to many significant health problems and is a relatively healthy dog breed, which is good if you’re planning to add this dog to your family.
+One crucial health problem affecting the Argentinian Mastiff is that approximately 10% of dogs in this breed are deaf in either one or both ears.
+While this “pigment-related deafness” isn’t unique in the Dogo Argentino dog breed, it is still something you’ll want to be aware of when deciding which Dogo Argentino breeder you want to work with.

 Other dog breeds that suffer from this same “pigment-related deafness” include: